-4.4 MUNICIPAL FARM
+4.4 MUNICIPAL FARM TREINTJIESRIVIER

-The farm Treintjiesriver (Portion 1 of the farm Damascus No.153 in the Prince Albert area) was purchased in 2005.
+The farm Treintjiesrivier (Portion 1 of the farm Damascus No.153 in the Prince Albert area) was purchased in 2005.
 The farm is situated 6 kilometres west of Prince Albert and has a harsher climatic aspect than properties situated on the east, where river systems are stronger.
-It is located on the edge of the mountain range and thus includes mountain land as well as "karoo plains".
+It is located on the edge of the mountain thus range and includes mountain land as well as "karoo plains".

-The size of the farm is 5580 hectares and includes the

-following resources, according to the valuation report at the time of purchase.
+The size of the farm is 5580 hectares and includes the following resources, according to the valuation report at the time of purchase.